dpuri-wm/Machine-Learning/Project3.md

 ![better2](https://user-images.githubusercontent.com/60228374/88491734-4be97080-cf73-11ea-815e-abc596d1174e.png)

 As seen from the graphs, both mean square error and mean absolute error, on average, decreased over the course of the training epochs.

+## Conclusion

+In general, it's easy to see that my model was highly inaccurate.
+I would have loved to fit the model on more trianing images and add more convolutions to my neural network.
+This was definitly an interesting project, and it has useful applications.
+For example, this project has taught me how convolutional neural networks can be useful in population estimation.
+In DATA 150 last semester, I read various articles about how surveillance technology can estimate population counts, and it was beyond fascinating to see that actually put into action with this project.
+I am now aware of the technique and a little of the mathematics behind it.